An end device consists of a sensor or actuator and a LoRaWAN communications node.

 - Operate with custom firmware to deliver desired behaviour or logic

 Our preferred chip is the S76S module from AcSIP which combines a Semtech SX1276 and a 32-bit ultra low power Cortex M0L MCU in a single enclosure.
 It has sufficient power and memory to run both the LoRaWAN network stack as well as custom firmware.
-Standard transmission power is 20 dBm.

 Contact us to start the conversation about the first step of designing and prototyping custom hardware.
 After that, low volume manufacturing and high volume manufacturing follows.